 Industry and Arts projects

 Robinson's book, "In Oregon", is a collection of 31 of his striking images of the rural and industrial places and structures he admires, many of which will be instantly recognizable to the communities near Willamette Falls' historic industrial district.
 To support Lock Fest, Robinson has allowed us to create a poster series of his images of the West Linn mill area.
+(Thanks to the generosity of an anonymous donor, the Willamette Falls Heritage Foundation has been able to donate a copy of "In Oregon" to the permanent collection of West Linn Public Library.)

 Order your unframed posters from our online Heritage Store, through PayPal, or by mail, to WFHF, PO Box 635, West Linn, OR 97068.